At Clara & Rays – You’re Family Here

 Clara and Ray were wonderful parents.
 They worked hard, went to church, visited with the entire family, and helped others.
 They were happy, friendly, and generous to everyone.
 The door was always open and there was always enough food to go around.
 With such a large family, there was always a reason to celebrate and everyone was always invited.
 They cooked together, laughed and cried, and shared everything.
 Family was everything to them, and friends soon became part of the family too.

-When I moved to South Carolina with my wife Tracey and our friends Brian and Kristin, we discovered that there were no real authentic Italian restaurants in the area.
+When I moved to South Carolina with my wife Tracey and our friend Brian, we discovered that there were no real authentic Italian restaurants in the area.
 So in 2007, we decided to open up a family owned Italian restaurant, giving people a delicious taste of Italian cuisine, using many of our family recipes!
 We have our family pizza dough from my Grandma Amelia and pasta sauce (marinara sauce) from my Mom, Clara.
 My grandmother also taught me how to make homemade ravioli, gnocchi, bracciole and many other Italian dishes and desserts.
 My mother also taught me how to make homemade meatballs, chicken cutlets, eggplant, manicotti, zeppole, struffoli, biscotti and more.
 We feel so honored to be able to share these amazing recipes with the people in the community.
 Clara and Ray always enjoyed having people around them.
 My Mom was always in the kitchen cooking and she loved doing it.
 They were a remarkable couple.
 In honor of them both and to keep people enjoying these family recipes, we named the restaurant after them!

 We look forward to seeing you at our family ristorante!